ariskou/PyRat-1/README.md

 # About

-This is the software of the course [PyRat](http://formations.telecom-bretagne.eu/pyrat).
+This is the software of the course [PyRat](https://formations.imt-atlantique.fr/pyrat).

 Code by Vincent Gripon
+Fork revised and maintained by Bastien Pasdeloup

 Illustrations by Lauren Lefumeur-Pasdeloup and Christina Roberts